Pioneering Cash Based PT: A Lesson for Growing Your Practice

 In 2004, I opened my first practice in Princeton, New Jersey.
 I introduced a "value-driven" healthcare model where everything revolved around just one person per hour treatment.
 That was a new concept back then, so my pioneering spirit felt alive, once again!

 My schedule steadily filled up with loyal clients.
 I was simply fulfilling an unmet need in the area for personalized, one-on-one care.
 My wife, Jamie, joined me about a year later.
 She added Pilates-based physical therapy and wellness services to further enhance the customer experience.
-A few years after that, we brought on a business partner, Tyler, who introduced Redcord suspension and the NEURAC (NEURomuscular-ACtivation) treatment method to the Princeton community.
+A few years after that, we brought on a business partner, Tyler, who introduced the Redcord suspension system to the Princeton community.

 Although, when the time came to expand the practice beyond ourselves (and beyond Princeton), I had a light bulb moment.
 This was the lesson I had learned growing up.
 I knew that if we went any further, we would be spreading ourselves too thin.
 There simply weren't enough hours in the day to scale the business, treat a full caseload of clients, and maintain quality control.